James Comey Says FBI Russia Probe May Reach Donald Trump Personally

 “That’s not how a president of the United States should behave,” said Mark Warner, the committee’s top Democrat.

 Comey also confirmed that he decided to make a public statement about Clinton’s “reckless” use of a private email server after then-Attorney General Loretta Lynch met with former President Bill Clinton on an airport tarmac.
-He also backed up reporting by The New York Times in April, telling the committee that Lynch attempted to downplay the FBI probe into Clinton’s her private server.
+He also backed up reporting by The New York Times in April, telling the committee that Lynch attempted to downplay the FBI probe into Clinton’s private server.
 According to Comey, Lynch asked him to call it a “matter” rather than an “investigation.”

 The integrity of the congressional probes has been under a microscope.
 After House Intelligence Committee Chairman was forced to recuse himself from leading the lower chamber’s investigation over allegations that he was openly carrying the White House’s water, attention shifted to the Senate panel’s probe—putting Burr, who told voters during the campaign that there was “no separation” between him and Trump, on the hot seat.